 Local governments have to take the lead

 As mentioned during the Globe Forum especially local governments will have to take the lead to make our environment more sustainable.
+And to help the cause, one can compare business electricity suppliers online and choose the best one, & put efforts in mitigating global warming.
 It looks like Tczew has a great opportunity to work on that.
 The Pomerania district seems to suffer of a electrical energy deficit which needs to be solved.
 But why choosing the easy way again?

 Between 2010 and 2011 the investor will carry out geological research and acquire the needed permits.
 It looks like there is still time available to investigate other options.